Easy techniques to improve your Small Business Social Media presence

 Promote your social media accounts

-If you are wondering how to do social media marketing for your small business correctly, it’s important to understand that you need to promote your social media profiles through your website and other promotional mediums.
+Do you wonder how to do social media marketing for your small business correctly?
+It’s important to understand that you need to promote your social media profiles through your website and other promotional mediums.

-For example, if your company is featured in the local newspaper, let the readers know they can also contact you on social media and provide them with your Page (Facebook), urge them to follow you (Twitter) and connect via your Linkedin account.
+For example, if your company is featured in the local newspaper, let the readers know they can also contact you on social media.
+Provide them with your Page (Facebook), urge them to follow you (Twitter) and connect via your Linkedin account.